Biography

 Julian Prégardien

-Julian Prégardien was born in Frankfurt am Main and received his first musical training in the choir of Limburg Cathedral.
-After studying in Freiburg and at the Academy of the Festival d’Aix-en-Provence, he was a member of the ensemble of the Frankfurt Opera from 2009 to 2013.
-He is one of the most internationally renowned concert singers of his generation.
+Julian Prégardien was born in Frankfurt and received his first musical training in the choirs of Limburg Cathedral.
+Following his studies in Freiburg and at the Academy of the Festival d’Aix-en-Provence he became an ensemble member of the Frankfurt Opera.
+During this period, he also developed his international concert career.

 read more collapse